Rubén Darío Insúa: Managerial career

 Insúa coached for Ecuador's Barcelona to a national title in 1997, and the Copa Libertadores finals in 1998.
 He coached San Lorenzo de Almagro to the Copa Sudamericana 2002 title.

 Insúa coached Ecuador's Deportivo Quito to the 2009 Campeonato Ecuatoriano de Fútbol Serie A title.

-On 1 October 2010, Insúa reached a verbal agreement with Barcelona's president Eduardo Maruri to return and coach the club that won his last national title achievement in 1997.
+On 1 October 2010, Insúa reached a verbal agreement with Barcelona's president Eduardo Maruri to return and coach the club, which had won its last national title in 1997.
 On 25 March 2011, he was fired from Barcelona and replaced with Alex Aguinaga.

 Insúa was Deportivo Cali's manager since approximately October 2011 until 4 March 2012.

 He was the head coach of Argentine football club San Lorenzo de Almagro from end of 2023 to April 2024, when he was fired for poor results.